-SMP Press is a self-publishing program, which means you both retain the rights to your arrangements and that you are responsible for ensuring that you have all rights required to sell your music.
+SMP Press is a self-publishing program, which means you both retain the rights to your arrangements of public domain music and that you are responsible for ensuring that you have all rights required to sell your music.
 Sheet Music Plus sells music all over the world.
 So, from a practical perspective, if you are asserting you have rights to arrange music because the composition is in the public domain, it will need to be in the public domain worldwide.

 The general copyright durations for major markets areas are below.

 United States: the work must have been composed before 1925 to be in the public domain.

 United Kingdom, European Union, Australia, and a number of other countries: copyright duration lasts for life of longest living composer/arranger/editor/librettist plus 70 years.

 You will need to evaluate your piece by the longest copyright duration to determine if it is in the public domain.